ds5110/git-intro/git.md

   but I had trouble getting Mac's git to works well with SSH.
 * The alternative is to use Mac's built-in git and follow Github's [special instructions for Mac](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-* Whatever you do, note that I do NOT recommend github desktop (or becoming dependent on any github proprietary stuff).
+* Whatever you do, note that I do NOT recommend github desktop or github CLI (or becoming dependent on any github proprietary stuff).
 Unlike github, git is used everywhere.
 Github is not.

 ## authentication